Belford, New Jersey

 Belford is an unincorporated community and census-designated place (CDP) in Middletown Township, Monmouth County, New Jersey, United States.
 As of the 2020 census, the CDP's population was 1,648.

 Geography

 Belford is in northern Monmouth County, along the northern edge of Middletown Township.
 It sits on the south shore of Sandy Hook Bay, a southern arm of Lower New York Bay.
 Belford is bordered to the west by Port Monmouth and to the east by Leonardo.
 New Jersey Route 36 forms the southern border of the community, leading east 3 mi to Atlantic Highlands and west the same distance to Keansburg.

 According to the U.S. Census Bureau, the Belford CDP has a total area of 1.29 sqmi, including 1.26 sqmi of land and 0.03 sqmi of water (2.63%).
 Campton Creek crosses the northwest corner of the community, entering Sandy Hook Bay at Belford Harbor.
 Ware Creek and an associated tidal marsh are in the eastern part of the community.

 Demographics

+Belford was listed as an unincorporated community in the 1950 U.S. census.
+The community was not listed in subsequent censuses until the 2000 U.S. census when it appeared as a census designated place.